This guide tells you how to go about submitting and maintaining your work on the Arts and Designs website.

 Start by creating your own account using the 'Artist Log In' page.
 You will have to supply your name and a password - and you will need an invitation code obtained from us (to stop spammers).
-The name you supply is your working name - a nom de plume if you have one, e.g. el Greco (but don't use that one).
 This is the name that viewers will see and the name that you will use to access your account in future - make sure it's exactly right as you will not be able to change it.
+The name you supply is your working name - a nom de plume if you have one, e.g. el Greco (but that one's taken).
 Your password should be at least 6 characters long.
 Make sure you remember it as you will need it again.

 After you have entered your name and password, click the login button and you will see another page, entitled Confirm New Artist, which asks you to confirm your password and to supply your email address and other contact details.
 We need to store these details so that we can contact you - we don't share your details with anyone else.
 When you've entered the details, click the confirm button and you should get the Portfolio Maintenance page.
 You can then start uploading your work.

-Use this option to upload a new art, craft or design item to the site.
+Use this option to upload a new item to the site.

 You will have to complete a form describing the item and specifying one or two files on your local computer to be uploaded: